ZMAURA/pinterest-downloader-script/README.md

 Two simple JavaScript scripts to bulk download images from Pinterest.

-## pinterest-image-downloader.js
+## domscript.js

-**Smart High-Quality Pinterest Downloader**

-Downloads the highest quality version of Pinterest images by intelligently upgrading low-quality network URLs.
+**DOM Image Downloader - Best Quality**

+Downloads only the images currently visible on your screen from the DOM.

 **Features:**
-- Scans browser network requests for Pinterest images
+- Scans visible images in the page DOM
-- Automatically upgrades URLs from low quality (`/236x/`) to highest available quality (`/originals/`, `/1200x/`, etc.)
-- Detects and removes duplicate images
+- Automatically detects and removes duplicate resolutions
-- Compares file sizes to ensure best quality
+- Compares file sizes to download only the highest quality version
-- Downloads only one copy of each image at maximum resolution
+- Limited to images currently loaded on screen

 **How to use:**
-1. Browse Pinterest and scroll through images you want
+1. Scroll to the section of Pinterest with images you want visible on screen
 2. Open DevTools (F12) → Console tab
 3. Paste the script and press Enter
 4. Images download as `pinterest-1.jpg`, `pinterest-2.jpg`, etc.

+**Note:** Only downloads what's currently in your viewport/DOM - best quality but fewer images.

 ---

-## network-jpg-downloader.js
+## networkscript.js

-**Simple Network JPG Downloader**
+**Network Downloader - Scroll All You Want**

-Downloads all JPG images currently loaded in the browser's network tab.
+Downloads all images you've scrolled past from the browser's network log.

 **Features:**
+- Captures everything loaded in the network tab
+- Scroll as much as you want to load more images
+- Automatically upgrades low-quality URLs to best available quality
-- Extracts all `.jpg` images from network requests
+- Downloads all images you've passed by
-- Fast bulk download
-- No filtering or processing

 **How to use:**
+1. Open DevTools (F12) → Network tab
+2. **Disable cache** (checkbox in Network tab)
-1. Browse any website and load the images you want
+3. Scroll through Pinterest to load all the images you want
-2. Open DevTools (F12) → Console tab
+4. Switch to Console tab
-3. Paste the script and press Enter
+5. Paste the script and press Enter
-4. Images download as `network-1.jpg`, `network-2.jpg`, etc.
+6. Images download as `pinterest-1.jpg`, `pinterest-2.jpg`, etc.

+**Important:**
+- If you reload the page, **clear the network log** first (clear button in Network tab)
+- Image quality will be lower than DOM method but you can load unlimited images by scrolling

 ---